wp-plugins/remove-posts-in-category-from-homepage/readme.txt

 1. The checkbox appears on the "Add New Category" and "Edit Category" forms.

 == Changelog ==

+= 1.02 =
+* Additional logical check at time of install to ensure an array is present

 = 1.01 =
 * Improved layout of both the "Add Category" and "Edit Category" screens